 Mortgage borrowers who chase lower monthly payments often end up with adjustable-rate loans that are more expensive than fixed-rate mortgages.
 Even though loan officers have become diligent in terms of explaining mortgage origination fees in the Good Faith Estimate, many applicants will fixate on the monthly payment and ignore all the additional costs attached to adjustable and exotic home loans, which means they’ll end up paying more in the long run.
 Fixed-rate mortgages always have lower origination fees.

 Easier Comparison Factor

-The process of shopping around for fixed-rate mortgages is simple because these are traditional financing products devoid of exotic features.
+The process of shopping around for fixed-rate mortgages is simply because these are traditional financing products devoid of exotic features.
 A 30-year fixed-rate mortgage can be compared against similar offerings in terms of annual percentage rate and closing costs.
 Mortgage lenders are more likely to negotiate closing costs than they are to lower rates, but this isn’t the case with adjustable products because a more intricate option can always be offered instead.

 Refinancing Makes More Sense

 Borrowers who are locked into fixed-rate mortgages always have at least two exit strategies: sell the property or refinance.
 The latter option can be chosen when mortgage rates come down (as long as the cost of refinancing is reasonable), but the long-term savings always make more sense than with commercial real estate loans Houston.
 Refinancing from a 30-year to a 15-year fixed-rate mortgage can bring about substantial savings if the property has gained enough equity.
 Refinancing adjustable-rate loans is something that happens more frequently and at a higher cost to borrowers.